fallen-icarus/cardano-aftermarket/Benchmarks.md

 too large to be used locally so it is required that reference scripts are used.
 The emulator uses the same parameters as the mainnet.

+> [!WARNING]
+> The transaction fee and collateral estimations are not accuration since the tests do not account
+> for the reference script sizes in the calculations.
+However, the maximum number of UTxOs that can be
+> processed in each scenario *is* accurate.

 ## Table of Contents
 - [Required Deposits for Reference Scripts](#required-deposits-for-reference-scripts)
 - [Creating Spot UTxOs](#creating-spot-utxos)